Carrousel in family and non-isolated hypersurface singularities in $C^3$: is a graph manifold: the proof

-Then, in the case a plane curve germ (as $f_a$ in our case), we obtained (as proved in (2.4.12) of \cite {L-M-W}), that $\psi ^{-1}_a (D)$ is a disjoint union of discs.
+Then, in the case of a germ defined on $(\Bbb C^2,0)$, as {$f_a$} in our case, we obtained (as proved in \cite[2.4.12]{L-M-W}), that $\psi ^{-1}_a (D)$ is a disjoint union of discs.
 By definition our polar disc $D_G$ is contained in such a sector.

 \end{remark}